zedaan/agora-test/README.md

 This section shows you how to deploy a token server on Heroku.

 1. Click here and deploy a token server to Heroku.
-    Heroku retrieves the project code and necessary files from Github and takes you to a Create New App page.
+    Heroku retrieves the project code and necessary files from Github and takes you to a **Create New App** page.
 On this page, fill in the following information:
-    * app-name: A name for your token server, containing only lowercase letters, numbers, and dashes.
+    * `app-name:` A name for your token server, containing only lowercase letters, numbers, and dashes.
-    * APP_CERTIFICATE: The obtained from Agora Console
+    * `APP_CERTIFICATE:` The obtained from Agora Console
-    * The [App ID](http://localhost:3000) obtained from Agora Console
+    * The `APP_ID:` [App ID](http://localhost:3000) obtained from Agora Console

 2. Click **Deploy app.** Heroku configures and builds the token server.
     You see a message 'Your app was successfully deployed.'
 3. Click **View.**
     Heroku opens the token server URL in your browser.
-The URL is of the form where <app-name> is the name you chose for your token server.
+The URL is of the form `<app-name>.herokuapp.com` where `<app-name>` is the name you chose for your token server.
-    Don’t worry if you see 404 page not found in your browser.
+    Don’t worry if you see `404 page not found` in your browser.
 Follow the next steps and test your server.
 4. Test your server
     * Ping the server
         Load the following URL in a browser tab.
-Replace <app-name> with the name of your server.
+Replace `<app-name>` with the name of your server.